ptc-iot-sharing/OsiPiWebApiConnectorThingworx/README.md

     * The generated property descriptions contains essential information about the property, linking it to OsiPi.
 It cannot be manually modified.
 * `OsiPiWebThingShape`: ThingShape that marks all the OSIPi exported elements.
 A service is availalbe on each allowing the automatic property updates
 * `OsiPiUpdaterScheduler`: Automatically updates all properties of all things marked with the above thingshape.

+#This Extension is provided as-is and without warranty or support.
+It is not part of the PTC product suite.
+This project is licensed under the terms of the MIT license